pdfernhout/Twirlip15/README.md

 If you decide to open your server to the world via changing the code, https and basic auth are required.
 Use "node server/add-user.js" from top-level project folder to add users.

+You can copy entries from preference-template.json to create a preferences.json file to modify some preferences.

 ## Licence

 Twirlip 15 is under the MIT License